Frequently Asked Questions

 10. How are managers and coaches decided upon?

-All prospective managers and coaches desiring a team must submit a Little League volunteer application that is available on this website.
-They must also possess a current Hillsborough County picture I.D. badge.
-Prior to the start of the season, the directors and division manager go through the list of prospective managers and coaches.
-Based on their knowledge of the candidates, they select the manager for each team and obtain president approval.
+All prospective managers and coaches desiring a team must submit an East Bay Youth Athletics volunteer online application that is available on this website.
+Background checks are performed on all individuals (Manager, Coaches, Volunteers) that will be in the dugout or on the field during any activity.
+Prior to the start of the season, the Board of Directors and Division Managers go through the list of prospective managers and coaches.
+Based on their knowledge of the candidates, and an interview process (if necessary) they select the manager for each team and obtain approval from EBYA's president.
 The directors involved in the selection process try to find the best qualified candidates to run each team.

 11. My child's manager is awful what can I do?